 Combined Processing of Wide Naphtha IBP-180°С

-The most common wide naphtha processing scheme on a refinery is naphtha separation into feed of pentane-hexane fraction isomerization and reforming feed.
-The main disadvantages of such scheme are:
+The most common motor gasoline production scheme both in Russia and in other countries is naphtha separation into feed of pentane-hexane fraction isomerization unit and reforming unit.

 - high content of aromatic hydrocarbons (42-44 %);

 - yield of total catalyzate per initial feed is not more than 85-86 %.

 To meet the modern requirements to benzene (<1 %) and aromatics (<35 %) contents in commercial motor gasolines, it is necessary to add large amounts of high-octane non-aromatic motor gasoline additives (ETBE, MTBE, alkylate).
 Nowadays, the motor gasoline that corresponds to K 5 standard (Technical Regulation of the Customs Union (TR CU) 013/2011 in Russia and Eurasian Economic Union) and EURO-5 standard (EN 228 in EU countries) is produced according to such technology.
 However, due to limitations of octane boosters content in motor gasolines in several countries, the motor gasoline production with 95 and 98 RON is limited.

 There are technical solutions to decrease benzene content in reformate by fractionation and benzene concentrate recovery.
 However, such solution requires further processing of benzene fraction that leads to additional costs and significant decrease of the target product yield.